 Coleslaw Recipe

 • Add more crunch and flavor with nuts or seeds.
 Try sliced almonds, pepitas or sunflower seeds.

-• Mix in sliced green onions for a pop of mild onion flavor.
+• Mix in sliced green onions for mild onion flavor.

 • Add chopped or sliced apple and/or raisins, for extra sweetness.
 I recommend first tossing the apple with a squeeze of lemon juice to prevent browning.

-• Use a combination of green and red cabbage for more color.
+• Use a combination of green and red cabbage for more color, or replace some of the cabbage with shredded Brussels sprouts for a heartier slaw.

+Coleslaw Recipe